 For the first time in many decades, the Church is now active year ‘round.
 During the warmer months services are held in the historic church building.
 When it gets too cold, services move just across the street to Barrett Memorial Hall.

-While the congregation is still small, it is active and slowly growing.
 Activities the congregation regularly participates in include the Unitarian Universalist Service Committee annual “Guest at your Table” fundraiser for local and international outreach and care, the Water Communion, the Flower Communion, and the Solstice Bonfire.
 Several seasonal activities are also conducted with other area churches.

 Our “new” Church

 Through the Seasons